Topological invariance of Liouville structures for taut foliations and Anosov flows: Consequences for Anosov flows

 In this case one also obtains $2$-dimensional foliations $\mathcal{F}^{ws}$ and $\mathcal{F}^{wu}$ tangent to the integrable plane fields

-respectively; these are called the {\em weak stable} and {\em weak unstable} foliations of the flow, respectively.
-It is a special feature of Anosov flows in dimension $3$ that the weak (un)stable foliations are $C^1$ by~\cite{HPS77}.
+respectively; these are called the \emph{weak-stable} and \emph{weak-unstable} foliations of the flow.
+It is a special feature of Anosov flows in dimension $3$ that the weak-(un)stable foliations are $C^1$ by~\cite{HPS77}.

-Anosov flows also have a Spectral Decomposition~\cite{Sma67} so that the non-wandering set decomposes (uniquely) into finitely many transitive components.
-Using these structural results we have the following, which will imply that the weak (un)stable foliations Anosov flows are admissible.
+Anosov flows also have a Spectral Decomposition~\cite{Sma67}, meaning that the non-wandering set decomposes (uniquely) into finitely many transitive components.
+Using these structural results we have the following, which will imply that the weak-(un)stable foliations of Anosov flows are hypertaut.